lucidrains/DALLE2-pytorch/README.md

 # now the diffusion prior can generate image embeddings from the text embeddings
 ```

-In the paper, they actually used a <a href="https://cascaded-diffusion.github.io/">recently discovered technique</a>, from <a href="http://www.jonathanho.me/">Jonathan Ho</a> himself (original author of DDPMs, from which DALL-E2 is based).
+In the paper, they actually used a <a href="https://cascaded-diffusion.github.io/">recently discovered technique</a>, from <a href="http://www.jonathanho.me/">Jonathan Ho</a> himself (original author of DDPMs, the core technique used in DALL-E v2) for high resolution image synthesis.

-This can easily be used within the framework offered in this repository as so
+This can easily be used within this framework as so

 ```python
 import torch